 There are far more benefits with eating raw foods than risk, that’s for sure, but I have learned a thing or two to be aware of when eating an all raw food diet.

 It’s been said that when you cook certain foods it can bring out more of their nutrients.
 Hmmm… cool huh?
-Many food like squash, sweet potatoes, carrots, and tomatoes release more nutrients and are easily absorbable when cooked.
+Many foods like squash, sweet potatoes, carrots, and tomatoes release more nutrients and are easily absorbable when cooked.

-Cooking is also useful for killing bacteria and pathogens that can live in some foods, especially in animal products such as fish, eggs and meat.
+Cooking is also useful for killing bacteria and pathogens that can live in some foods, especially in animal products such as fish, eggs, and meat.